muhammadsajjad2710/muhammadsajjad2710/README.md

 ---

 ### 🌟 About Me
-- 🔭 Currently working on **Advanced Large Language Models (LLMs)**
+- 🔭 Currently working on **building and integrating advanced web applications**
-- 🚀 Expertise in **fine-tuning LLMs** to enhance model capabilities for specific tasks
+- 🚀 Expertise in **backend development** with Python frameworks like **Django, Flask, and FastAPI**
-- 🌱 Experienced with tools and techniques like **LangChain, LlamaIndex, and Retrieval-Augmented Generation (RAG)** for efficient LLM customization
+- 🌱 Experienced with tools and techniques for **web scraping, API development, and third-party application integration**
-- 👯 Open to collaboration on **Machine Learning, Deep Learning, and NLP projects**
+- 👯 Open to collaboration on **Python development, web applications, and data-driven projects**
-- 💬 Ask me about **AI, NLP, and advanced ML frameworks**
+- 💬 Ask me about **Python, web development frameworks, and database management**
-- 📫 Reach me at **moizmansoor68@gmail.com**
+- 📫 Reach me at **muhammadsajjad2710@gmail.com**

 ---

-### 🛠️ Fine-Tuning & LLM Tools
+### 🛠️ Essential Tools & Frameworks
-- **LangChain**: Creating advanced pipelines for custom language model applications
-- **LlamaIndex**: Structuring and indexing data for optimized language model responses
-- **Retrieval-Augmented Generation (RAG)**: Enhancing LLMs by integrating external data retrieval techniques for accurate responses
+- **Django & Flask**: Building robust and scalable backend systems for web applications
+- **FastAPI**: Developing high-performance APIs for seamless integration and communication between applications
+- **Selenium**: Automating web tasks and data extraction through efficient web scraping techniques
+- **Database Management**: Expertise in MySQL and SQLite for data storage, retrieval, and management
+- **API Development:**: Designing and integrating RESTful APIs for third-party application communication and data sharing

 ---